Tourist Attractions in Putrajaya City, Malaysia

 Putrajaya City is Malaysia’s Federal Administrative Capital.
 Putrajaya Malaysia is a modern planned city with many places for tourists to visit and enjoy.
-Visitors can enjoy the picturesque beauty of the city with the majority of the area in the city still appearing in a green shade.
+Visitors can enjoy the city’s picturesque beauty, with the majority of the area in the city still appearing in a green shade.

 Parks are one of the important attractions in Putrajaya.
-People can also visit a large number of palaces, mosques, monuments and grand Government Buildings in Putrajaya.
+People can also visit many palaces, mosques, monuments, and grand Government Buildings in Putrajaya.

 How to Get There

 Putrajaya is situated about 28km from Kuala Lumpur and easily accessible by road or train.
 The state-of-the-art KLIA Transit train provides easy access to Putrajaya City from the KL Sentral Station.

 Visitors can also board the train from the Kuala Lumpur International Airport and KLIA 2.
 The train operates daily from 430am until midnight.
 From KL Sentral, the journey takes about 20 minutes, with one-stop along the way at Bandar Tasik Selatan.
 From KLIA, the travel time to Putrajaya is about 15 minutes.